1. London Eye

 Time Out says

-Much like the Millenium Dome – or, as its known to those who don’t remember the twentieth century, the O2 Arena – the London Eye was built to celebrate the year 2000.
+Much like the Millennium Dome – or, as its known to those who don’t remember the twentieth century, the O2 Arena – the London Eye was built to celebrate the year 2000.
 But unlike the ill-fated Dome, the Eye was a resounding success, and it’s hard to picture London’s skyline without it.
 Actually, this astonishingly popular attraction boasts a mouthful of a title: the highest cantilevered observation wheel in the world.
 It’s hardly any surprise that tourists arrive in their hordes to climb on.

 The pods themselves are surprisingly spacious, which means you’ll be able to roam and find a decent view.
 And on a clear day, you can even catch sight of Windsor Castle in the distance.
-Oh, and if the Queen’s opened the curtains at Buck House.

 Thirty minutes later you’ll find yourselves back on the ground as the wheel completes one full rotation.
 The ride is smooth and steady, so any age will enjoy the trip – so long as they don’t have a fear of heights.
 The wheel is also entirely wheelchair accessible.